-Instead, the typical Italian breakfast relies almost exclusively on baked goods like biscuits, pastries, rusks, and cakes.
+Instead, the traditional breakfast in Italy relies almost exclusively on baked goods like biscuits, cookies, pastries, rusks, and cakes.
 If you go to the website which the Unione Italiana Food set up specifically to promote the value of the Italian breakfast, you will see that the photos in its header are exclusively of sweet things to eat: jam, biscuits, a slice of bread with a thick layer of chocolate spread.
 You get the idea!

 The website is called Io Comincio Bene which in English means literally ‘I Start Well’.
 It was set up to share stories about breakfast in today’s Italy.

 It has to be said though that while Italy eats a sweet breakfast each morning, the level of sweetness here is very measured.
 And, again, portion control is very tight.
 Everything is small and restrained.
-Biscuits, for example, are quite dry (and as such perfect for dipping) and compact.
+Biscuits (or cookies), for example, are quite dry (and as such perfect for dipping) and compact.
 You are supposed to have a couple of biscuits at most.
 Not the whole pack!
-Breakfast cakes are mainly fruit or jam-based and you are expected to have a small slice.
+Breakfast cakes are mainly fruit or jam-based, have a dry base, and you are expected to have a small slice.
 And if you opt for pastries, you pick just one.

-As with everything in Italy, breakfast here has some regional nuances, too.
+As with everything in Italy, breakfast here has regional nuances, too.

 The typical Italian breakfast nowadays is based on coffee, milk, and baked goods.
 Still, there are some breakfast items that are particularly popular in certain Italian cities or areas rather than all over Italy.

 One such breakfast food is the so-called uovo sbattuto (literally, beaten egg).
 The basic recipe is ancient.
 Basically, this is egg yolk that is beaten with sugar into a uniform pale mixture.
-It is then eaten as it is or by dipping biscuits or ladyfingers in it.
-Often, a spoonful or two are added to the morning coffee, too.
+It is then eaten as it is or used to dip biscuits or ladyfingers in it.
+Often, a spoonful or two of uovo sbattuto are added to the morning coffee, too.
 Apparently, it was a popular way to get in quickly the calories needed to engage in agricultural tasks.

-In the Northern Italian region of Lombardy however, they also add a small glass of Marsala wine to the yolk and sugar mixture and call it resumada or rusumada.
+In the Northern Italian region of Lombardy, they also add a small glass of sweet Marsala wine to the yolk and sugar mixture and call it resumada or rusumada.

 I remember coming across my first uovo sbattuto in a cafe in the town of Fano in the Central Italian region of the Marche.
 The large cup with beaten eggs sat on top of the counter and the patrons could use the communal spoon to top up their coffees the old-fashioned way.

-Another regional breakfast item I truly enjoyed having was chestnuts and honey with natural yoghurt generously drizzled with honey.
-It’s typical for Trentino – an autonomous Northern Italian Province of Trentino.
+Another regional breakfast item I truly enjoyed having in Italy was roasted chestnuts served with natural yoghurt generously drizzled with honey.
+It’s typical for Trentino – an autonomous Northern Italian province.
 The cuisine of Trentino is a wonderful mix of Tyrolean and Italian influences.
-Another thing they eat for breakfast there is the so-called Kaiserschmarrn.
+Another thing they eat for breakfast here is the so-called Kaiserschmarrn.
 This is a thick pancake studded with raisins and sprinkled with sugar.
 Truly delicious!
 If you want to read a bit more about Trentino and its cuisine, please, click here and scroll a bit down the page to the pertinent bits.

-5. Italian Breakfast Has Changed Significantly Throughout the Decades
+5. Italian Breakfast Has Changed Significantly Throughout the Centuries

 It’s interesting to note that the Italian breakfast as we know it nowadays was largely shaped in the 1960s and 1970s.

-I once spent a very nice morning in Vicenza, Italy having coffee and cakes with an Italian lady who researches food traditions and has her own little trattoria there.
+I once spent a very nice morning in Vicenza, Italy having coffee and cakes with an Italian lady who researches food traditions and used to have her own little trattoria there.
 ‘Why do Italians eat sweet things for breakfast?’, I asked her.
 At the time I was really puzzled that Italians eat sweet breakfasts while they seem to constantly worry about their appearance and weight.

 Her reply was really elucidating.
-As it is quite customary in terms of food history, throughout the centuries food choices in Italy were largely dependant on the economic status of those making them.
+As is often the case in terms of food history, throughout the centuries food choices in Italy were largely dependent on the economic status of those making them.
 In other words, you ate what you could afford to buy or were able to grow or forage yourself.

 The peasants, instead, would start the day by eating for energy – slices of polenta, some beans, dry bread dipped in milk, the leftovers from the evening’s meal, and even coffee fortified with wine.

-Curiously enough, many Italians have their breakfast at the local bar!
+Curiously enough, many Italians have their breakfasts at the local bar!

 Italian bars open early in the morning and operate all throughout the day.
 They are a perfectly fine place to visit with your kids.
-They are also the place you head to for a typical Italian breakfast – a pastry coupled with a cup of cappuccino or espresso if you don’t drink milk.
+They are also the place to order a traditional Italian breakfast – a pastry coupled with a cup of cappuccino or espresso if you don’t drink milk.

-An Italian panificio and pasticceria are two other places to head to for a typical Italian breakfast.
+An Italian panificio and pasticceria are two other places to get a typical Italian breakfast.